ghislainv/gorillas/README.md

 The R script `gorillas.R` can be run to reproduce the results of the following study:

-**Plumptre A. J., S. Nixon, D. Kujirakwinja, G. Vieilledent, R. Critchlow, R. Nishuli, A. Kirkby, E. A. Williamson and J. S. Hall** 2016.
-Catastrophic Decline of World's Largest Primate: 80% Loss of Grauer's Gorilla (_Gorilla beringei graueri_) Population makes it Critically Endangered. _PLoS One_.
+**Plumptre A. J., S. Nixon, D. Kujirakwinja, G. Vieilledent, R. Critchlow, E. A. Williamson, R. Nishuli, A. Kirkby and J. S. Hall** 2016.
+Catastrophic Decline of World's Largest Primate: 80% Loss of Grauer's Gorilla (_Gorilla beringei graueri_) Population Justifies Critically Endangered Status. _PLoS One_.

 To run the script, you can either execute the `gorillas.sh` shellscript file or run the R script under a R GUI such as RStudio.